m1/Vars/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 --->

-Vars is a simple to use and easily extendable configuration loader with in built loaders for ini, json, PHP, toml, XML and yaml/yml file types.
-It also comes with in built support for Silex and more frameworks to come soon.
+Vars is a simple to use and easily extendable configuration loader with built-in loaders for INI, JSON, PHP, Toml, XML and YAML file types.
+It also comes built-in support for Silex and more frameworks (Symfony, Laravel etc) to come soon.

 ## Requirements

-Vars requires PHP version `5.3+` and if you want to use Yaml you'll need the `symfony/yaml` library and similarly you'll need `yosymfony/toml` to use Toml files
+Vars requires PHP version `5.3+` and if you want to use YAML you'll need the `symfony/yaml` library and similarly you'll need `yosymfony/toml` to use Toml files

 ## Install